InWork/bulk_update/README.md

 # BulkUpdate

 Updates a large amount of Records in a highliy efficient way.
 Enhances Active Record with a method for bulk inserts and a method for bulk updates.
-Both merthods are used for inserting or updating large amount of Records.
+Both methods are used for inserting or updating large amount of Records.

 ## Installation